com-480-data-visualization/datavis-project-2022-wyw/README.md

 In addition, we want to show some interesting features related with time, which are missing in the first dataset.
 So we find another dataset __Painter by Numbers__ as a complement, which can be found in https://www.kaggle.com/competitions/painter-by-numbers.
 This dataset collects 103250 paintings, including the artist name, creation year, genre, source, style, title and some data used for training model.

-Considering the preprocessing, at first we pick up the paingtings created by influential artists in __Painter by Numbers__ dataset according to information in  __Best Artworks of All Time__.
+Considering the preprocessing, we pick up the paingtings created by influential artists in __Painter by Numbers__ dataset according to information in  __Best Artworks of All Time__ and combine the useful information in two dataset into one new form.
+Because of the large scale of datasize, finally we choose 30 most famous artists and their work to show visualization.
+The detail of preprocessing can be seen in Exploratory Data Analysis.

 ### Problematic